-Prior to law Tadhgh worked as an Actor and an Educational Consultant.
-He has extensive experience of working with international and high net worth families, as well as those with children who have special educational needs and specific health or religious requirements.
+Prior to law, Tadhgh worked as an Actor and International Educational Consultant.
+He has performed all over the world and has extensive experience of working with international and super-high and high net worth families, particularly those with specific religious or cultural requirements.

-Tadhgh acts in all aspects of family finance proceedings, including matrimonial finance, enforcement, applications pursuant to TOLATA 1996, and applications under Schedule 1 of the Children Act 1989.
-During pupillage he has observed and helped with complex financial work with his supervisors, including cases concerning non-matrimonial property, trusts, pre-nuptial agreements, religious divorce, and substantial assets Part III claims.
+Tadhgh acts in all aspects of family finance proceedings, including matrimonial finance, enforcement, variations, and applications under Schedule 1 of the Children Act 1989.

 Reputation & Awards

 He is a highly effective advocate, with great attention to detail in his preparation.Solicitor, Stowe Family Law

 “Always thoroughly prepared and across all of the detail of the case […] He is brilliant with clients, who feel reassured by both his thoughtful and considered advice and warm and confident manner.” – Associate, AFP LLP.

 “He is a highly effective advocate with great attention to detail in his preparation.” – Solicitor, Stowe Family Law.

 “Helpful and well prepared.” – Partner, B P Collins.